Welcome to the Algarve town I chose to call home for 4 years – Lagos.

 Marina Park – Spacious, well-equipped 1, 2 and 3 bedroom apartments with balconies, parking, onsite bar and a swimming pool.
 Located at the top of a hill but only 5 minutes walking distance to Lagos Marina and 15 minutes to Meia Praia.
 Great for families.
 We lived here for 7 months when we first moved to Lagos.

 Behold…. the best pastel de nata in Lagos, possibly the Algarve!
-If we have dedicated time to anything over the last two years it has been eating these.
+If I have dedicated time to anything over the few years it has been eating these.
 Typical Portuguese tarts can be found anywhere and everywhere in Lagos but don’t just grab one from any old shop when tart heaven is within your reach.

 Visit Pão d’Avó Maria (just behind the main bus station) for the best pastel de nata we have sampled in the Algarve (trust me, we have sampled a lot).
 They are best eaten in the morning, on the spot when they are fresh and still slightly warm.
 As tempting as it is to stock up on these for later (or to take a box home) they have usually lost their magic by the afternoon which is part of the reason why they are so special.